Nacim-Guellati/Catching-fish-presence-FishNet/doc/test.md

 - `models-master` is the folder you downloaded in the Prerequisites.

-3. Run the following in the same command prompt:
+3. Run the following in the same command prompt: (Paths are to be configured)
 ````bash
 python detection.py path/to/Catching-fish-presence-FishNet/images/test_set path/to/results/folder path/to/Catching-fish-presence-FishNet/object_detection/data/class_list.txt
 ````
+- This command will run the object detection on your test images and make result images from this set.
+In those images, boxes will show where he algorithm sees the different objects and it will associate to each of these boxes a score in % that represents degree of certainty in its detection.
+- the second path in this command: `path/to/results/folder` points to a folder, that you must create, where you want the results to be saved.